Distance Learning Course for Horticultural Tradesmen

 “specialise in the treatment of pest and disease problems.- Tracey Morris Dip.Hort., Cert.Hort., Cert III Organic Farming, ACS Tutor.

-The Certificate in Horticulture (plant protection) is a vocationally oriented and accredited course comprising both studies in both general horticulture and in plant protection.
+The Certificate in Horticulture (plant protection) is a vocationally oriented course comprising both studies in both general horticulture and in plant protection.

 Certificate in Horticulture involves the areas of work: